-This precondition, however, can not be taken as directly satisfied, in particular, not in the case of the totality of predicates and the impredicative definitions referring to it; the totality of predicates is determined according to the conception discussed here by the \parallel^{A49} laws for logical constructions, and these include also impredicative definitions.
+However, precisely in the case of the totality of predicates and the impredicative definitions referring to it, this precondition cannot be taken as directly satisfied.
+For the totality of predicates is determined according to the conception discussed here by the $||^{A49}$ laws for logical constructions, and these include also impredicative definitions.